 This feels completely aligned and I feel deeply relaxed and satisfied.
 The growth and innovation where head intentions and not aligned with my body and soul.

 Now I have my focus and I find it easy to say NO to everything that does not nourish these elements in my life.
 I said no to a retreat that I wanted to organise, I said no to some collaborations, I said no to a workshop so that I can create more ease in my life.
 We have a limited amount of energy and time.
 I want to spend it on the things that are important to me.
 So if we focus on the things we find important then we know where we can say yes and no to.

 Would you like to receive more articles like this one?
 Leave your e-mail address and you get it directly in your inbox

 Where do you say yes to in 2017 with your mind, body and soul?
 Remember it is not a performance.
 What does truly nourish you on body, mind and soul level where you want to say yes to this coming year?
 I would love to hear what your findings are.
 So hit reply and tell me what your yes is in your life and career in 2017.

 When you feel you would like to have guidance on this, we can always work that out together.
 You can book a soulful focus session where we dive into what you find important to pay attention to.

 Focus on your yes this year so that it is easy to say no to the things that are not important for you anymore,

 Looking forward connecting with you,

 P.S: If you feel that you would like to create a career with ease, purpose and flow, you can sign up for a 1 on 1 soul-centered career coaching program where you learn to take the steps to create that for yourself in 2017.
-I have 2 spots available to start this month of January to discover together what nourishes you in your work to become a soul-centered leader in your career.
+I have 2 spots available to start this month of January to discover together what nourishes you in your work to become an authentic leader in your career.